-In cases of disciplinary action short of expulsion, the Assistant to the President for Student Development will be instructed to act.
+In cases of disciplinary action short of expulsion, the Dean of Students will be instructed to act.
 In cases of recommended expulsion, the President will act.

 - 4. Records of Disciplinary Action - a.
 If the student is found by the Judicial Committee or the Appeals Council to be innocent, no records of the proceeding will be retained. - b.
-If the student receives a disciplinary action from the Judicial Committee or the Appeals Council, the record of the proceeding will be retained in the office of the Assistant to the President for Student Development and will be judged confidential.
-The record will contain the statement of the charges against the student; the synopsis of the testimony; the decision of the Committee/Council.
+If the student receives a disciplinary action from the Judicial Committee or the Appeals Council, the record of the proceeding will be retained in the office of the Dean of Students and will be judged confidential.
+The record will contain the statement of the charges against the student; the synopsis of the testimony, and the decision of the Committee/Council.
+Information will not become part of a student's permanent record except by decision of the Appeals Council.
+However, it will be retained during a student's enrollment in the event that an appeal of a decision is made by the student or if required in a further review of disciplinary actions.
+Decisions containing conditions on continued or future enrollment may be held or noted temporarily in the student's academic record until such conditions are met.